qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

 - Per the rule committed before outcomes were opened, the batch-32 cell advances to ten fresh full-mixture seeds.
 No unreserved-memory or recurrent-model work begins before that replication passes.

+## 2026-09-01 — Locked batch-32 replication fails

+- All ten fresh seeds 980--989 completed the unchanged 400-epoch protocol.
+The aggregate endpoint mean was 0.7656 (SD 0.4084), below the declared 0.80 threshold, and six rather than eight seeds passed every individual criterion.
+- Seeds 981 and 985 ended near zero, seed 982 ended at 0.6824, and seed 983 ended at
+  0.9742 but did not remain selective through the final five checkpoints.
+Eight of ten runs had a post-epoch-200 endpoint drop greater than 0.08.
+- Mean DM reward still exceeded never and matched-random encoding, and target-memory removal eliminated the benefit.
+The model therefore learned useful episodic information selection more reliably than boundary-selective timing.
+- The optimizer line stops at the predeclared gate.
+Condition-label removal, unreserved memory, recurrent representation learning, and 20-seed confirmation do not advance.
+Any new objective requires a separately approved plan and new seeds.